 Stamp Duty Land Tax (aka SDLT or just “stamp duty”) is a tax you have to pay when you buy any UK property or land worth £125,000 and up.
-First time buyers get some relief on stamp duty.
 Our stamp duty calculator makes it easy for you to understand how much you need to pay.

 Typically £100–£250, though some lenders don’t charge one, or incorporate it into the arrangement fee.
 Typically, you pay this to the lender when you submit your mortgage application to secure the rate you want.
 It’s non-refundable so if you don’t go ahead with that mortgage, you’re likely not to get it back.